arnavgautam/TreeHacks2015/HOLs/HOL-FederatedAuthWebRole/HOL.md

 In this hands-on lab, you will learn how to:

-- Create a simple ASP.NET web site in a Windows Azure Web Role project, and configure it to rely on an external federated entity for authentication.
+- Create a simple ASP.NET web site in a Microsoft Azure Web Role project, and configure it to rely on an external federated entity for authentication.
 The federated partner will be simulated by a local development security token service (STS).
-- Test the Windows Azure Web role project in the local Windows Azure compute emulator.
+- Test the Microsoft Azure Web role project in the local Microsoft Azure compute emulator.

-- [optional] Deploy the Windows Azure project in the cloud and test it with the local development STS both from staging and production environment.
+- [optional] Deploy the Microsoft Azure project in the cloud and test it with the local development STS both from staging and production environment.

 <a name="Prerequisites"></a>
 ### Prerequisites ###